HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## This Report, by Its Very Length, Defends Itself against the Risk of Being Read
 Getting the length of a string.

+## I Do Not Fear Computers.
+I Fear the Lack of Them
+Printing a string and then a line feed to standard output.